sql-bi/Contoso-Data-Generator/DatasetSqlbi/README.md

-The ContosoDatamart DatabaseGenerator is a tool to generates orders for the Contoso data model in order to provide demo data.
+The DatabaseGenerator is a tool to generates orders for the Contoso data model in order to provide demo data.

 ## Overview and usage
 Database Generator  is a command line application, running on .NET Core 3.1.
 It requires a working-folder to run on, containing a configuration file and data input files.
 After executing, working-folder also contains generated output data files and logs.